Klaipėda Geothermal Demonstration Plant: Plant design and operation

 Annual production rose from 100 MWth in 2001 to its maximum of 230 MWth, before decreasing to 10 MWth in 2008.
 It increased to 120 MWth in 2010, then decreased gradually before the plant was shut down in 2017 due to an unfavourable economic environment and problems with injection of used geothermal water.
 The planned reconstruction of the geothermal plant was seen as the only way to solve the injection problems and restart the plant operation although recent works has shown that poor injector well design was more likely the root cause and that remediation could be easier and cheaper than previously thought.
+Proposed changes to make the plant economically viable again include drilling a deeper well to access hotter water, modernise the pumps and replace the gas boilers with low-grade biofuel ones.